jefdaj/jefdaj.github.io/src/posts/2021/03/03/why-learn-plutus/index.md

 Most smart contracts in use today are written in [Solidity][solidity] and run on [Ethereum][ethereum].
 [Plutus][plutus] is the native language of [Cardano][cardano], a competing platform with a slower and more academic ethos.
-They haven't even launched contracts on mainnet yet.
-So why bother learning the less popular language?
+They haven't even launched contracts on mainnet yet!
+So why bother learning this arcane language?

-Personally I think [their papers][papers] contain important breakthroughs in [sustainability][pos], [scaling][hydra], [governance][treasury], and
-[privacy][privacy] that point to a fundamentally better protocol, and the market will eventually discover that.
+Personally I think [their academic work so far][papers] is an amazing treasure trove of breakthroughs unmatched by any other crypto project.
+They range across topics like [environmental sustainability][pos], [scaling][hydra], [governance][treasury], and [privacy][privacy], and they are building toward something fundamentally better than anything in production today.
+As far as I can tell, the main reason the market doesn't reflect that is because most people haven't gotten around to reading the papers.

-But if not, learning another programming style with different tradeoffs will still make you a better Solidity developer.
+But even if that turns out to be a naive and biased opinion, learning another programming style with different tradeoffs will still make you a better Solidity developer.
 It's analagous to [why you should learn Haskell][why-learn].
-Also it *is* Haskell, and the things it teaches you---immutable data structures, static analysis with types, stateless functions guaranteed to work in parallel---seem especially well suited to a blockchain context.
+Also it *is* pretty similar to Haskell, and the functional programming paradigm---immutable data structures, static analysis of types, stateless functions guaranteed to work in parallel---seems especially well suited to a blockchain context.

 <!-- Assuming you're interested, see [the intro series][intro]. -->